 - Bones heal back stronger at the place of fracture.

-- Deaths of martyrs strengthen rebellions.
+- Deaths of martyrs strengthen movements and rebellions.

 Our immune system is one of the best demonstrations of antifragility.
 It needs to be exposed to germs in order to combat them and keep you healthy.

 Babies seem to sample everything in their mouth.
 When I was younger, it puzzled me why parents allowed their babies to do that with dirty things from the floor.
-It turns out, it’s because babies aren’t born with a fully functioning immune system.
+It turns out, it’s because babies aren’t born with a fully developed immune system.
 It has to be developed.
 Some parents may try to keep their children in a sterile environment to keep them healthy.
 But this has a backfire effect, because their immune systems have no chance to grow.
 When those children venture outside of that environment, they are faced with an onslaught of germs that overwhelm their untrained immune systems, causing them to be more sickly than average.

 There was a time in elementary school where I would do weird things for attention, like lick the bottom of my shoe.
 It grossed my friends out.
 “Cooties” were also a big thing at that age.
 Classmates who saw me picking my nose made fun of me, and acted disgusted if I were to touch them.
 I didn’t like how they made me feel, so I decided to change, and went to the other extreme, becoming a clean freak, or “germaphobe”.
 I started avoiding as many germs as I could.
 I became OCD about my family touching me.
 We had a pet dog, and I trained her to keep out of my bedroom by acting like a monster and scaring her away whenever she ventured close to the doorway.
 This germaphobia continued into high school.
 I carried around hand sanitizer and used it often.
 As we changed classrooms each hour, I sanitized desk surfaces.
 I was taking pandemic precautions 15 years before it was the cool thing to do.

 This is not to say we should ignore good hygiene, like washing hands.
-Antifragility only works in small amounts up to a certain limit, with stages for recovery.
-There has to be a balance to exposure.
+Antifragility only works in small amounts up to a certain limit, with necessary stages for recovery.
+There has to be a balance to the exposure.

-The question is: what is the ideal balance between taking cleanliness precautions, and allowing yourself to be exposed to germs?
+The key question is: what is the ideal balance between taking cleanliness precautions, and allowing yourself to be exposed to germs?

-There are a surprising number of anecdotes on reddit by adults admitting to eating their boogers, and claiming that’s why they never get sick.
+There are a surprising number of anecdotes on Reddit by adults admitting to eating their boogers, and claiming that’s why they never get sick.
 This mithridization of nose nuggets makes sense to me as an antifragile way to inoculate your body.
 Eating boogers is nothing to shame children about, or even feel guilty of yourself.
 Please don’t do it in public though.
 It’s still gross to see other people do it.